Characterizing active learning environments in physics using network analysis and COPUS observations: Methodology

 \subsection{Context-Rich Problems: Data Collection}

-The Context-Rich Problems site was a 2-year community college in the Mid-Pacific region of the United States.
+The Context-Rich Problems site was a 2-year community college in the Mid-Pacific region of the United States, classified as ``Associate's Colleges: High Career \& Technical-High Traditional" by the Carnegie Classification~\cite{Carnagie}.
 The course format included a lecture, discussion section, and lab section.
 There were two distinct sections of students.
 Each section attended the same lecture and discussion, and then was split into two lab courses.
 Network surveys were distributed at the lecture/discussion level, with enrollments of 48 and 45 for each section.
 COPUS observations were performed for both discussion sections, all four lab sections, and two sessions of lecture per section, for a total of four lecture observations.

 The lab component was held in a traditional style lab room with lab benches that had computers at each station.
-Each group had 3-4 students.
+Each group had 3--4 students.
 At the beginning of class, a question was projected on screen to help prime students for the activity.
 They were instructed to use whiteboards to design their experiment based on what they were trying to learn, and relate the data they were going to take to the concepts learned in class.
 Lab sections were 170 minutes long, of which the entire time was coded with COPUS.

 The lecture was held in a small lecture hall with slightly tiered rows of stationary desks.
 The lecture was 80 minutes long, of which the entire time was coded with COPUS.
 The discussion section was held in the same room as the lecture.
-Despite the desks being immobile, students would physically turn in their seats to work in groups of 2-3 on a worksheet.
+Despite the desks being immobile, students would physically turn in their seats to work in groups of 2--3 on a worksheet.
 They were provided whiteboards to facilitate discussion.
-An additional teaching assistant was present-- although not included in the COPUS observations; they spent the entire time guiding discussions (MG and 1o1).
+An additional teaching assistant was present, although not included in the COPUS observations; they spent the entire time guiding discussions (MG and 1o1).
 Discussion sections were 50 minutes long, of which the entire time was coded.
 The students worked in the same groups in the lab and discussion sessions.
-These groups were assigned by the instructor and maintained for 3-4 weeks at a time before being reorganized so that students could work with different peers.
+These groups were assigned by the instructor and maintained for 3--4 weeks at a time before being reorganized so that students could work with different peers.